Throughout the two year course students will cover the following:

 A minimum of five GCSEs at Grade 9 - 4.
 This MUST include at least a Grade 4 in English Language and Mathematics

-Grade 6 in Chemistry OR Grade 6-6 in Combined Science AND Grade 6 in Maths
+Grade 6 in Physics OR Grade 6-6 in Combined Science AND Grade 6 in Maths

 Physics demands a high level of mathematical skills and problem solving techniques to be able to apply the base knowledge of the subject.
 There is quite a lot of practical work which will develop students' ability to plan, carry out and analyse experiments.
 During the course students will use a variety of experimental techniques including the design, construction and checking of circuits, the use of laser or light sources to investigate characteristics of light together with experiments to measure gravity using a range of methods.